Fully prepared, plant-based food

 The Competition: MamaSezz vs. Sakara Life

 Both MamaSezz and Sakara Life focus on plant-based meals free of gluten, dairy, and refined sugar, and both offer targeted plans for weight loss.
 Both offer all three meals of the day, and both prioritize local organic ingredients and deliver to all 50 states.
 But culturally, they couldn’t be more different.
 MamaSezz offers affordable, filling, comfort food that could work well for families.
-Sakara Life is very expensive ($26.50 per serving minimum), very chic, and aimed at young singles—it even has a weight loss special meal plan for brides-to-be.
+Sakara Life is very expensive (almost $30 per serving minimum), very chic, and aimed at young singles—it even has a weight loss special meal plan for brides-to-be.

 While MamaSezz aims to keep people fueled up—even triathletes—and lets customers choose what they want, Sakara Life is all about detoxing, with set menus that rotate weekly and seasonally.
 Superfoods are incorporated into many of the dishes, which tend to be soups, salads, and vegetable-heavy bowls.
 Nutritional supplements and detox teas are an essential part of each of Sakara Life’s meal plans.